Fostering manufacturing In the hills.

 Your hands-on fabrication workshop that takes learning and product building to a new level.

 Move your ideas from the notepad to reality.
-It's simple and affordable when you have access to the right tools and knowhow.
+It's simple and affordable when you have access to the right tools and know how.
+The Makerspace is here to support you to build locally.

-Potential expands with involvement.
-Discover yours to design and build new products.
-Grow your traditional trade and engineering skills as you learn from others.
+Expands your potential through involvement.
+Discover your capability to design and build new products.
+Grow your design, trade and engineering skills with others.

 Your First Visit